 At the Rapidan Volunteer Fire Department’s annual banquet in March, the room went still when the time came to honor Shannon Arnold.

-Ryan Smith read a tribute by Brian Foster describing the day a year earlier when Arnold was electrocuted while fighting a fire.
+Ryan Smith read a tribute by Brian Foster describing the day a year earlier when Arnold survived a huge jolt of electricity while fighting a fire.

 “March 2, 2018, was a day I will never forget.
 Mother Nature was at her finest, not to mention it was banquet day, with the wind destroying everything it could,” Smith, a young firefighter, read on Foster’s behalf.